 Much of this information came from the ARRL's Technical Descriptions web page.
 This is the place where developers of digital modes can satisfy the FCC requirement in § 97.309(a) that they must publicly document the technical characteristics.

-Another good source is the ARRL's HF Digital Handbook (pictured above) and VHF Digital Handbook.
+Another good source is the ARRL's HF Digital Handbook (pictured above, but now apparently out of print) and VHF Digital Handbook (also out of print).

 A great place to see and hear the various digital modes is W1HJK's Sight and Sound web page.